The Evolution of God

 For some people, this meant actually seeing God, sometimes as Jesus.
 For others, it has meant sensing a presence that inspires a mood so pleasurable and intense that the presence can only be called God.
 There probably have been others who had this experience in Dr. Persinger’s lab, but were hesitant to tell a scientist that they were in the presence of the creator of the universe.
 Spiritual experiences can be very intense, and very personal.
 Some people never speak of them at all, even though they may have them all the time.

-Just as the primary features of God, including light, Love, and ultimately being very much like us (having been made in “his ” image) can be explained through the activation of the amygdala on the left side, many of the secondary features of God, his classical attributes, can be explained through activation of the hippocampus on the right side.
-Traditionally, these have been omnipotence, omniscience, omni-presence, and eternal existance.
+Just as the primary features of God, including light, Love, and ultimately being very much like us (having been made in “his” image) can be explained through the activation of the amygdala on the left side, many of the secondary features of God, his classical attributes, can be explained through activation of the hippocampus on the right side.
+Traditionally, these have been omnipotence, omniscience, omnipresence, and eternal existence.
 God exists, we’re told, in all places and it all times.
 God knows everything, and “he” is all-powerful.

 The locus of my childhood epileptic seizures was almost certainly in the hippocampus on the right side.
 Its guesswork, but it does imply that the sense of incredible power I felt at being able to move my own arm might easily have relied on some recondite hippocampal function.
 Should such an experience happen at the same time as a vision of God, it would be hard to avoid the impression that God was omnipotent.